RinatMujaurov/how-to-learn/README.md

-#  Научиться учиться
+#  Learn to learn
-Проектная работа Яндекс.Практикум
+Project work Yandex.Practicum

-## Технологии использованые при разработке проекта
+## Technologies used in the development of the project
 - HTML
 - CSS
 - Git
-- Файловая структура БЭМ Nested
+- BEM Nested file structure
-- Использована методология БЭМ
+- Used BEM methodology
-- Анимации для изображений
+- Animations for images
-- iframes видео из YouTube
+- iframes video from youtube

-##  Планируется доработать
+## Planned to be finalized
-- Подключить новые шрифты
+- Connect new fonts
-- Проверить сайт на кроссбраузерность
+- Check the site for cross-browser compatibility
-- Дописать все вендорные префиксы
+- Add all vendor prefixes
-- Создать форму обратной связи с пользователями
+- Create a user feedback form

 https://howtolearn.surge.sh/